 I used to go to a great place in Echo Park, which is, sadly, no longer there.
 The therapists (women) came from Thailand and spoke little English.
 Once you checked-in, you were asked to take off your shoes, put on cotton pajamas, and lie down on floor mats.

-A Thai massage therapist typically walks or crawls on your back.
+A Thai massage therapist typically walks or crawls on your back, although not always especially if you are an older woman.
 Sometimes there are bars on the ceiling so she won’t fall off the table or step in the wrong place.
 Most will ask what degree of pressure you prefer and will gladly accommodate you.
 Many Thai massage studios also use regular massage tables.
 I always leave my underwear on because Thai massage is a combination of massage and yoga stretches.
 Having my legs up in the air with no panties is more than my modesty will allow.

 Thai massage is designed to open up your energy lines.
 The therapist applies pressure to strategic points on your body and frees that energy by stretching you out with yoga moves.
 You’ll find it reduces stress, improves well-being, increases circulation, and improves flexibility.